Brightcove

 More Tests Needed

-Consider these results preliminary.
-Further testing needs to be done to take into account more variables, such as: a) Instance-to-instance differences.
-This is especially true for file transfer, which can vary widely based on network conditions and instance variability. b) Additional applications.
-These benchmarks only cover transcoding, which is a CPU-bound benchmark.
-Other applications are limited by disk, memory, etc., and these tests don't speak to anything other than transcoding. c) Scalability.
+• Scalability.
 Scalability is extremely important for anyone using the cloud for video transcoding.
-More tests are needed to see how GCE compares with EC2 when it comes to enormous scale - tens of thousands of servers (or more).
+More tests are needed to see how GCE compares with EC2 when it comes to enormous scale—tens of thousands of servers (or more).
 At what point do users run into capacity issues?
 Performance problems?
 Design limitations?
 Instability?

-Exciting Future for Cloud Infrastructure
+Cloud Infrastructure Future

 Even though EC2 wins in these early tests, we're excited about Google Compute Engine.
 To be a serious competitor for high-performance transcoding, Google needs to add larger instances with faster CPUs.
 But adding new instance types is easy.
 Nothing prevents Google from doing this.
 What is hard is building a robust, performant, feature-complete, scalable cloud platform, and Google seems to have succeeded.
 If Google is committed to this product and developers for the long run, the cloud virtualization world may have just gotten a second legitimate player.